 In Black History Month 'Listening Session,' Trump Lashes Out At Media

 President Trump used the occasion of a meeting with African-American supporters to launch into another attack on the news media Wednesday.
-At a photo op at the top of his meeting for Black History Month, Trump said that "a lot of the media is actually the opposition party," echoing a statement made by his adviser, former Breitbart News executive chairman Stephen Bannon, a few days ago.
+At a photo op at the top of his meeting for Black History Month, Trump said that "a lot of the media is actually the opposition party," echoing a statement made by his adviser, former Breitbart News Executive Chairman Stephen Bannon, a few days ago.

 "They really have to straighten out their act," the president said, adding, "We won so maybe they don't have the influence they think."